 For concentration requirements, a course of study, and the latest course information please refer to the UMass Lowell Undergraduate Academic Catalog.

 We use either a three or six credit Practicum/Field Placement for upper level students as a mechanism for students to assess their interest and apply their classroom knowledge in an area of criminal justice.
-Like other academic fields, our department does not offer courses nor award credit for vocational training courses designed for specific job preparation or advanced job training.
+Like other academic fields, our school does not offer courses nor award credit for vocational training courses designed for specific job preparation or advanced job training.
 These courses are characterized by training for specific job skills rather than education involving conceptual learning.

 In addition, students majoring in the administration of criminal justice will fulfill a professional skills requirement.
 This consists of either attaining intermediate proficiency in a foreign language, or completing four courses in computers and statistics.
-In the event that a student chooses a foreign language skill, the department recommends Arabic or Spanish.
-In addition, a strength of our department is its emphasis on students developing applied skills in areas such as information technology and data analysis.
+In the event that a student chooses a foreign language skill, the school recommends Arabic or Spanish.
+In addition, a strength of our school is its emphasis on students developing applied skills in areas such as information technology and data analysis.